-Feyenoord lifted the 31st UEFA Cup in the Feijenoord stadium in Rotterdam tonight after a rollercoaster 3-2 win over a BV Borussia Dortmund side weakened by the first-half sending-off of Jürgen Kohler.
+Feyenoord lifted the 31st UEFA Cup at their home Feijenoord Stadion in Rotterdam after a rollercoaster 3-2 win against a Borussia Dortmund side weakened by the first-half sending-off of Jürgen Kohler.

-Dortmund, the newly crowned 1.
-Bundesliga champions, went into the match seeking to become only the fourth side, after Juventus FC, FC Bayern München and AFC Ajax, to win all three UEFA cup competitions, while Feyenoord were seeking their first European trophy since 1974.
+Dortmund, the newly crowned Bundesliga champions, went into the match seeking to become only the fourth side – after Juventus, FC Bayern München and AFC Ajax – to win all three UEFA cup competitions, while Feyenoord were seeking their first European trophy since 1974.

 The German side were boosted before kick-off by the news that Stefan Reuter had passed a late fitness test on his injured back.
 Coach Matthias Sammer also handed former German international and FIFA World Cup winner Kohler a place in the starting lineup for his final senior match before retirement – only to see the player's swansong turn sour.

-If Dortmund had any nerves about the sea of red and white they faced at a packed Feijenoord stadium, they did not show it as Tomáš Rosicky, Amoroso and Koller displayed some neat touches and accomplished one-touch play.
+If Dortmund had any nerves about the sea of red and white they faced at a packed Feijenoord Stadion they did not let it show, as Tomáš Rosický, Amoroso and Koller displayed some neat and accomplished one-touch play.

 Yet Dortmund were handed a lifeline one minute after the break.
 Ewerthon released Amoroso, who went down under Paauwe's challenge and the referee pointed to the spot.
 Amoroso stepped forward and sent the ball into the corner of the net to halve the deficit and rouse the Dortmund fans into full voice.

-The Milan AC-bound Tomasson immediately restored Feyenoord's two-goal cushion, however, calmly beating Lehmann after being put through by Ono.
+The AC Milan-bound Tomasson immediately restored Feyenoord's two-goal cushion, however, calmly beating Lehmann after being put through by Ono.
 But Dortmund were far from finished.
-Koller volleyed them back into the game on 58 minutes, controlling the ball with one touch then firing past a disbelieving Zoetebier from 25 metres.
+Koller volleyed them back into the game on 58 minutes, controlling the ball with one touch then firing past a disbelieving Zoetebier from 25m.